beehdaad/multigames/log/log.md

         - If the user entered unauthorized command
         - If the user entered -return
         - username login
-          - ### levels
+          - ### select games
-            - Inside the levels loop
+            - Inside the select games loop
             - If the user entered unauthorized command
             - If the user entered -logout
+            - entered -hm
+            - entered -ttt
+            - entered -dad
+              - ### Dungeon and dragon
+                - inside the loop levels d&d
+                - If the user entered unauthorized command
                 - If the user entered -adv
+                - If the user entered -return
+                - entered -easy -normal or -hard
+                - The user is ready to play
+                - After hitting enter by counting 1 2 3
+                - [From now on, the game log will be saved in another file]
+                  - The user has entered the game
+                  - Map and position of player and dragon
+                  - Change player position
+                  - If possible, change the position of the dragon
+                  - Winning and losing
+                  - Use game hints
         - If the password is wrong or username
     - If the user entered -help
     - If the user entered -exit